-7.0 INTEGRATING THE HCS301 INTO A SYSTEM
+7.0 INTEGRATING THE HCS200 INTO A SYSTEM

-Use of the HCS301 in a system requires a compatible decoder.
-This decoder is typically a microcontroller with compatible firmware.
-Microchip will provide (via a license agreement) firmware routines that accept transmissions from the HCS301 and decrypt the hopping code portion of the data stream.
-These routines provide system designers the means to develop their own decoding system.
+An HCS200 based system requires a compatible decoder.
+The decoder is typically a microcontroller with compatible firmware.
+Microchip provides, via a license agreement, firmware routines that will receive and authenticate HCS200 transmissions.
+These routines provide designers the means to develop their own decoding system.